Preface

 But geom_histogram

-is more than the basic histogram.
+is more than the basic histogram for beginner.

 plot <- ggplot(